hkereb/SWIFT-API/README.md

 A Spring Boot API for querying and managing SWIFT/BIC codes using a MySQL database in a Dockerized environment.
 Data provided by Remitly.

 #### What is a SWIFT/BIC code?
-"A SWIFT code, or Bank Identifier Code (BIC), is a unique identifier that ensures your international money transfer reaches the correct bank and branch.
+A SWIFT code, or Bank Identifier Code (BIC), is a unique identifier that ensures your international money transfer reaches the correct bank and branch.
 It acts like a bank's unique address, guiding your funds through a global network.
-Select the country where your bank is located to find the correct SWIFT code."   ~ Remitly
+Select the country where your bank is located to find the correct SWIFT code.

-## 🛠️Technologies Used
+## Technologies Used

 * Java 21
 * Spring Boot